samliu/lifelist/README.md

 I haven't caught that many rare fish, so mostly they are easy to recognize.
 But for exotic species or specific subspecies, [Fishbase](https://www.fishbase.us) is fairly helpful!

+INaturalist is also great if you post locally.